If you’re in commercial real estate, you’ve likely heard the term “bank owned properties” at some point or another. But what exactly are they?

 You can find listings for bank owned multi-family properties under the “Listing Type” – “For Sale” – “Foreclosures” tabs.
 Zillow provides extensive property details even with a free account.

 BankForeclosuresSale is one of the most popular listing platforms to find foreclosed homes for sale.
 The site is comprised of a team of real estate professionals with over 30 years in the foreclosure industry.

-The experienced team call on a wealth of sources to find the best available foreclosed properties on the market – such as government agencies, lenders, mortgage brokers, and bankers.
+The experienced team calls on a wealth of sources to find the best available foreclosed properties on the market – such as government agencies, lenders, mortgage brokers, and bankers.

 BankForeclosureSale offers a selection of foreclosed residential property, multi-family property, and commercial property to choose from.

-Foreclosure Support offer 1 million bank-owned homes for sale – including multi family and other residential property.
+Foreclosure Support offers 1 million bank-owned homes for sale – including multi family and other residential property.

 Listings on their site include bank owned homes for sale, as well as REO properties and auctions.

 Realtor.com is another solid resource to use to find multi family and other foreclosed homes for purchase.
 You can refine your search based on size, price-tag, and property characteristics.

 Though the majority of listings on the site are single-family homes, when searching foreclosure properties for sale on Realtor.com, you can actually search for multi family properties specifically, and even land or farm properties.